hacker3983/string-sorter/README.md

 2. Iterate through the digits of each number, one digit at a time (either from right to left or left to right).

-3. Place each number into the approriate bucket based on the current digit.
+3. Place each number into the appropriate bucket based on the current digit.

 4. Gather the numbers back in order after each pass though the digits.